Mog-Inc/easy-mysql/README.md

 If you would like to contribute to the project, please fork it and send us a pull request.
 Please add tests for any new features or bug fixes.
 Also run ``make lint`` before submitting the pull request.

-## TODO

- * Add connection chaining.
- * Allow functions to be called with out a callback argument.

 ## License